rumspring/rumspring.org/content/posts/welcome.md

 draft: false
 ---

-We are a new Amish Christian fellowship seeking to understand and follow the teachings of Jesus.
+We are a new Christian fellowship seeking to understand and follow the teachings of Jesus.

 Join us for fellowship in South Austin every Sunday morning at 10am.